Afri(K)que stands for

 It is important to understand how Afri(K)que was founded.
 After traveling in Africa, Europe and in the United States; observing how poverty was affecting several girls and women in their communities, the idea of Afri(K)que was born.
 Many of these women know how to sew, paint, weave traditional fans and make handmade jewelry but they still can't afford a decent meal.The idea of supporting women and girls in the communities where we work through artwork starts to make sense.

-At this present time, we are supporting 3 women in Togo (West Africa) who have talents sewing batik, bazin and kente clothing.
+At this present time, we are supporting three women in Togo (West Africa) who have talents sewing batik, bazin and kente clothing.
+The fourth woman makes handbags out of African cloth.

-We are also giving hope to local girls in Massachusetts who are experiencing homelessness and hunger through donations of all kinds (handmade jewelry, toiletries, clothing, shoes, etc.) In order to make a powerful impact in the US, we offer African jewelry and dance/drum workshops at different locations.
+We are also giving hope to local women and girls in Massachusetts who are experiencing homelessness and hunger through donations of all kinds .
+We have given handmade jewelry, toiletries, clothing, shoe and monetary donations to females in need.
+This always includes their families.
+In order to make a powerful impact in the US, we offer African jewelry and dance/drum workshops at different locations.
 This serves as a means of empowerment to people who have so little!
-Our hope is to reach out to more people and geographical areas by 2020!
+Our hope is to reach out to more people and geographical areas by 2025!

 All these factors help our beneficiaries build security, confidence, self-sufficiency, independence hope and self-esteem.These characters are important in the social well being of a woman.